rtarun9/rtarun9.github.io/content/blogs/physically_based_rendering.md

 Lower the roughness, more concentrated the microfacet normal orientation is and similarly more rough the surface is, more widely distributed and random the normal orientations are.
 ### Fresnel Equation
-It approximates the proportion of light rays that get reflected for a particular surface based on the viewing angle.
+It approximates the proportion of light rays that get reflected rather than refracted for a particular surface based on the viewing angle.

 When we look at a surface head-on, what we observe is the base reflectivity.
 When looking at parts of the surface at a grazing angle, the reflection becomes a lot more prevalent.
 Light is fully reflected from *any* surface at such grazing angles.

-This approximation, however, is more for non-metallic surface than metallic-surfaces, since metallic surfaces will never 'absorb' light rays and fully reflect them.
-Metals, also have a tinted surface reflectivity which often gives metals their distinct color.
+This approximation, however, is more for non-metallic surface than metallic-surfaces.
+Metals also have a tinted surface reflectivity which often gives metals their distinct color.

 To handle both metals and non metals, we consider a purely non metallic surface to have base reflectivity of (0.04, 0.04, 0.04) and lerp between this value of base reflectivity (f0) based on the metallic factor of the surface.